 1. Assume that 11 spare engines have been ordered.
 They will be delivered one at a time with some weeks in between, but they should be ready for use as soon as they arrive.
-When a new spare engine arrives, use the METRIC model to determine the optimal location for the current number of spare engines, so that the new engine can be placed and the old spare engines possibly be replaced.
+When a new spare engine arrives, use the METRIC model (Model 3) to determine the optimal location for the current number of spare engines.
+When you find the optimal location, the old spare engines are allowed to be replaced.